Homing Pigeons, the Emergency GPS of Bomber Command

 The RAF Pigeon Service was established shortly before World War Two because RAF reconnaissance aircraft had begun flying longer missions and spending far more time patrolling over the ocean.
 If they got in trouble, radio communication from an aircraft worked relatively well as long as the aircraft was flying at a minimum altitude of 5,000 feet.
 Radio transmission was better the higher your plane was, especially if you were at the limit of your range.

-If the RAF controllers in the emergency radio section received your transmission it was possible to get a good fix on your position.
-But this only worked if the plane was in the air.
-Once below a certain altitude and most certainly after they hit the water, the aircraft’s long range transmitter would not work.
+If the RAF controllers in the emergency radio section received your transmission it was possible to get a fix on your position but unless they could triangulate with another recipient of your signal, they could only approximate your location.
+Even signaling by radio wasn’t as helpful as you might think.
+The radio only worked if the plane was in the air.
+Once below a certain altitude and most certainly after they hit the water, the aircraft’s long-range transmitter would not work.
+Unlike what you may have seen in the movies, planes don’t float.
+Most sank within 60 to 90 seconds.

-In war, British planes over Western Europe were often attacked by German fighters.
+In World War Two, British planes over Western Europe were often attacked by German fighters.
 If the RAF bomber had sustained critical damage in the engagement and could not remain in the air long enough to make it home, then the pilot would ditch into the English Channel.
+Unfortunately, in the early years of the war, the chances of being rescued weren’t good.
+If you went down in the English Channel which had a water temperature of 59 F degrees or 15 °C and you were in a lifejacket and not a liferaft, hypothermia killed you within 90 minutes.

 1942.
-Canadian PO (A) S Jess, wireless operator of an Avro Lancaster bomber operating from Waddington, Lincolnshire carrying two pigeon boxes.
+Canadian PO (A) S Jess, wireless operator of an Avro Lancaster bomber carrying two pigeon boxes.
 Homing pigeons served as a means of communications in the event of a crash, ditching or radio failure.
 (Photo and caption courtesy of the Imperial War Museum.
 Official RAF photo)